 1981: The first credit

-The first credit to SEKEM was granted by the GLS bank in 1981 – this helped to finance 40 brown cattle and their transport from the Allgäu region in Germany to SEKEM.
+The first credit which benefited SEKEM was granted by the GLS bank in 1981 – namely to a German agricultural association.
+The SEKEM supporters, Frieda Gögler and Elfriede Werner, then thereby co-financed the purchase of 40 brown cattle and their transport from the Allgäu region in Germany to SEKEM.
 GLS stands for “Gemeinschaftsbank für Leihen und Schenken”, which translates as “community bank for loans and gifts”.
 Since then, the community bank has been supporting many of SEKEMs social and cultural activities – the SEKEM school and the SEKEM Friends Associations, for example.

 Gerhard Waterstradt, former GLS board member, usually played a part in this.
 When the longtime SEKEM friend handed over his former function to today’s GLS board spokesman Thomas Jorberg, they both visited SEKEM and Egypt together for the first time in November 2005.